davmac314/dasynq/README.md

 the creation of extremely robust clients.

-The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X.
+The existing backends include **epoll** and **kqueue**, meaning that it works on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X ("macOS" as it is now called).

 *Dasynq is currently in a pre-release state*.
 The implementation is largely complete but has not been widely tested in production.
 It is distributed under the terms of the Apache License, version 2.0, as found in the LICENSE file.

+Dasynq is written in C++11, using POSIX functions and some OS-specific system calls.

 ## Event loops